ace2884/3-2-needs/iot.md

 | **Error Checking**        | Limited error checking (checksum).        | Extensive error checking (checksum, sequence numbers, acknowledgments). |
 | **Usage**                 | Used for real-time applications (e.g., VoIP, video streaming). | Used for applications requiring reliable data transfer (e.g., web browsing, file transfer). |
 | **Examples**              | DNS, VoIP (Voice over IP), online games.  | HTTP, HTTPS, FTP, email (SMTP), SSH.               |

+## TCP

+TCP is used for organizing data in a way that ensures the secure transmission between the server and client.
+It guarantees the integrity of data sent over the network, regardless of the amount.
+For this reason, it is used to transmit data from other higher-level protocols that require all transmitted data to arrive

+### Layers of the TCP/IP Model
+Unlike the OSI model which comprises seven layers, the TCP/IP model is structured with four different layers.
+These four layers are:

+### 1. Network Access Layer

+•	This is the bottom-most layer of the TCP/IP model architecture
+•	It is a combination of the Data Link and Physical Layer of the OSI model
+•	The physical transmission of data takes place at this layer
+•	Once the frames are transmitted by a network, encapsulating the IP datagram into these frames is done in this layer
+•	Also, the mapping of IP address into physical address is done here
+•	Mainly, the function of this layer is to transmit the data between two devices, connected in a network

+### 2. Internet Layer

+-	It is the second layer of the TCP/IP model and this layer is parallel to the Network Layer of the OSI Model, in terms of the structure
+-	Sending the data packets to their destination network is the main function of the Internet layer
+-	The logical transmission of data takes place at this level

+-	**IP**: One of the most important protocols as it detects the IP address of a device which is later used for internetwork connections.
+It is using this protocol that the path with which the data shall be transmitted is decided.
+There are two common IP versions which are used, To know the difference between IPv4 and IPv6, visit the linked article.
+•	**ARP**: It stands for Address Resolution Protocol.
+The physical address from the IP address can be determined using ARP.
+•	**ICMP**: It stands for Internet Control Message Protocol and notification regarding datagram problems can be sent back to the user using this.
+Any issue with the network is immediately notified to the user by ICMP

+### 3. Host to Host Layer

+-	This layer is parallel to the transport layer of the OSI Model
+-	The error-free delivery of data is the main function of this layer
+-	There are two main protocols present in this layer:
+-	**TCP**: Another integral part, the Transmission Control Protocol is a reliable communication protocol.
+It manager the flow of data, i.e. the sequence and segmentation of the data
+-	**UDP**: It is a connection-free protocol which makes it cost-effective but less reliable.

+### 4. Application Layer

+•	The topic three layers of the OSI Model: Application, Presentation and Sessions, when combined together, they perform similar functions as the Application Layer of the TCP/IP model
+•	node-to-node communication based on the user-interface

+-	**HTTP**: Hypertext Transfer Protocol is used to manage the communication between the server and web browsers
+-	**NTP**: Network Time Protocol can set one standard time source in our computer, which enables sync between the server and the user
+-	**TELNET**: Telecommunication Network is used to have access to files present of the Telnet network and manage them on internet
+-	**FTP**: File Transfer Protocol, as the name suggests allows easy transferring of files

+- Secure Shell (SSH), File Transfer Protocol (FTP), Telnet: For peer-to-peer file sharing, and, in Telnet's case, logging into another user's computer to access a file.
+- Simple Mail Transfer Protocol (SMTP), Post Office Protocol (POP), Internet Message Access Protocol (IMAP): For sending and receiving email.
+-	HTTP: For web access.

 ## **Explain Protocols used in Four Pillars of IoT**